SELECTED FINDINGS FROM AMAZON AND EMPTY STOREFRONTS, 2015 UPDATE

 As Internet sales have risen unabated in recent years, little attention has been paid to the effects of that growth on American communities.
 Focusing on the industry leader, Amazon, this report looks at two broad classes of impact: Fiscal (relating to public revenue) and Land Use (relating to development patterns at the local level).
 This report looks at calendar year 2014, the last year for which good data is available.
 Online sales have, of course, only grown since then.
 In addition, we focus exclusively on Amazon, which likely accounts for only 1/3 or less of total online retail.
 Given those limitations, these findings should be seen as a sign of far bigger impacts to come.

-In 2014, Amazon sold $44.1 billion worth of retail goods nationwide, all while avoiding $625 million in state and local sales taxes.
+In 2015, Amazon sold $55.6 billion worth of retail goods nationwide, all while avoiding $704 million in sales taxes.
+The cost of lost sales taxes falls equally on state and local governments.

-That is the equivalent of 30,000 retail storefronts, 107 million square feet of commercial space, which might have paid $420 million in property taxes.
+These sales are the equivalent of 39,000 retail storefronts or 133 million square feet of commercial space, which might have paid $528 million in property taxes.

-A total of more than $1 billion in revenue lost to state and local governments, $8.48 for every household in America.
+A total of more than $1.2 billion in revenue is lost to state and local governments.

-Amazon also operated 65 million square feet of distribution space, employing roughly 30,000 full-time workers and 104,000 part-time and seasonal workers.
+Amazon also operated 75 million square feet of distribution space, employing roughly 111,000 workers.

-Even counting all the jobs in Amazon distribution centers, Amazon sales produced a net loss of 135,973 retail jobs.
+Even counting all the jobs in Amazon distribution centers, Amazon sales produced a net loss of 222,000 retail jobs nationwide.

 820 S. Jamestown Ave., 74112